tagazok/my-workshops/static-web-apps/tutorial.md

 ## Test your project locally

 There are two ways to test your project.
-You can either push your code on GitHub every time you need to test (not recommended), or use the Static Web Apps CLI
+You can either push your code on GitHub every time you need to test it (not recommended), or use the `Static Web Apps CLI`

 ### The Static Web App CLI

-The Static Web Apps CLI, also known as SWA CLI, serves as a local development tool for Azure Static Web Apps.
+The Static Web Apps Command Line Interface, also known as the `SWA CLI` , serves as a local development tool for Azure Static Web Apps.
 In our case, we will use the CLI to:
 * Serve static app assets
 * Serve API requests
 * Emulate authentication and authorization